wysheridan-xyz/wysheridan-account/idea.md

 ## Header

-* Ask a question
+* Ask a question.
-* Make a statement
+* Make a statement.
-* Resupond to another's question or statement.
+* Respond to another's question or statement.
 * Write a short article explaining an idea, opinion, or judgment.
 * Source and verify that a statment is factual.